yling01/Scripts/README.md

                         is True, meaning that the structrue will be treated as a head-to-tail cyclic peptide when analyzing the structure.

               --bemetaName: (string) name of the output file.
-Default is bemeta.dat
+Default is bemeta.dat.